1. Automation#

 Next, 1 additional step is required to allow win-acme to use TrustView as an ACME server.

-Update the settings.json file with the following content:
+Update the RetryCount line in the settings.json file with the following:

 The default value is 15, but changing this value will allow the win-acme agent to retry and begin the automation after the agent has been activated in TrustView.
 This means you can get the automation to run, by executing one single PowerShell command.